castorini/pyserini/docs/experiments-vector-prf.md

 To reproduce the ANCE-PRF results, it has certain limitations.

-First of all, different PRF depths need to use different `--ance-prf-encoder`, the one we provided for downloading is only for `k=3`, which means it can only do `--prf-depth 3`.
+First of all, different PRF depths need to use different `--ance-prf-encoder`, the one we provided is only for `k=3`, which means it can only do `--prf-depth 3`.

 Second, it takes two more parameters, one `--ance-prf-encoder` which points to the checkpoint directory, and `--sparse-index` that points to a lucene index.